Configuration

 Purpose

-Add and manage the sources of content that will be used for AI search and the AI search (e.g. website pages, PDFs, Q&A).
+Add and manage the sources of content that will be used for AI search, such as website pages, PDFs, and Q&A records.

 Adding a data source